 areas with lots of similar congregations or in areas with few similar

 - Ongoing Graduate Research Seminar.

-I meet approximately bi-weekly with my graduate students (currently three
+I meet approximately bi-weekly with my graduate students (currently five

 students) to discuss one another's research papers, theirs and mine.